Cognigy/Documentation/docs/en/docs/ai/flow-nodes/message/overview.md

 ---
- title: "message"
+ title: "Message Overview"
- slug: "Message"
+ slug: "message overview"
  hidden: false
 ---
-# Message
+# Message Overview

 Message Nodes are used to generate output that is sent back to the user: